Alief1620/rsschool-cv/cv.md

 ### Education

 * Bachelor's degree, Information Technology
-  + University of Information Technology and Management in Rzeszow
+  + University of Information Technology and Management in Rzeszow, Poland
   + *2022 - PRESENT*

 ***